magoo/risk-measurement/docs/_sources/estimation/measurement.rst.txt

 Confidence Intervals
 ~~~~~~~~~~~~~~~~~~~~
-A `confidence interval`_ represents a range of possible values, and also includes a percentage belief that the outcome will fall into it.
-A forecaster would then expand their range of values to increase their expression of uncertainty, and an engineer's efforts would widen or narrow this range.
+A `confidence interval`_ represents a range of possible values, and also includes a percentage belief (``confidence``) that the outcome will fall into it.
+A forecast source (a model, or an expert) would then expand their range of values to increase their expression of uncertainty, and increased effort and data would widen or narrow this uncertainty.
 For example:

 .. _confidence interval: https://en.wikipedia.org/wiki/Confidence_interval